About Us

 BOARD MEMBERS

-Annika is an actively involved choir singer and gardener with friends and colleagues in many parts of the world.
-She has previously worked with Operation 1325 and with organisations and authorities for peace, development and gender equality.
+Annika is a community-based choir singer and farmer with friends and colleagues in many parts of the world.
+She has previously been the head of the office at Operation 1325 and worked with organizations and authorities for peace, development and gender equality.

 EMELIE HULTÉN